Fascinating Destinations: Where we went in 2017

 In the Jerte valley in the town of La Vera, red peppers are dried over oak fires for two weeks to produce the smokey goodness that is Pimenton de la Vera.
 The taste is unique and unmistakable.

-Add to list of the wonders of Extremadura some of the most well preserved Roman ruins in the world, and the historic hometowns of the conquistadors and you have a place that will satisfy all of your travel urges.
+Add to the list of the wonders of Extremadura some of the most well preserved Roman ruins in the world, and the historic hometowns of the conquistadors and you have a place that will satisfy all of your travel urges.

 We journeyed down under the volcano into lava tubes and drank wine in the world heritage designated vineyards that are grown in small corals of volcanic rocks to protect them from the wind and salt from the ocean.